 Whiteboard is an irreplaceable tool in many business processes.
-To allow for the same kind of collaborative process using whiteboard online, live whiteboards have been created.
-In this blog post, we will explore a possible implementation of such a whiteboard using Flutter to create a mobile application and Firestore database as backend.
+Live whiteboards have been created to allow for the same kind of collaborative process using whiteboards online.
+In this blog post, we explore a possible implementation of such a whiteboard using Flutter to create a mobile application and Firestore database as a backend.

 Flutter is a framework for creating cross-platform applications for mobile devices (Android and iOS), desktop (Mac and PC), and web.

 Firestore is a document database offered by Google as a part of the Firebase platform.
 Features that make it especially well suited for use cases such as live whiteboard are low latency synchronization and the ability for clients to subscribe to notifications about data changes.